Cornell-MAE-UG/fa25-portfolio-ep559/_projects/CUAUV:Hydrophones.md

 ## Thermodynamic Analysis of a Copeland ZR34K3E-PFJ Scroll Compressor

-This portfolio entry analyzes a **specific commercial thermodynamic device** using **manufacturer performance data** and the **mass, energy, and entropy balance equations** developed in ENGRD 2210.
+This portfolio entry analyzes a specific commercial thermodynamic device using manufacturer performance data and the mass, energy, and entropy balance equations developed in ENGRD 2210 (Thermodynamics) this semester.
 The goal is to connect thermodynamic theory directly to real engineered hardware.

 ---

 ## 1. Device Overview

-The Copeland ZR34K3E-PFJ is a **hermetic scroll compressor** widely used in residential air-conditioning systems.
-Scroll compressors are favored over reciprocating compressors due to their smoother compression process, lower vibration, and improved efficiency.
+The Copeland ZR34K3E-PFJ is a hermetic scroll compressor commonly used in residential and light-commercial air-conditioning systems.
+In a hermetic design, the electric motor and compression mechanism are sealed inside a welded steel shell.
+This prevents refrigerant from leaking to the environment and eliminates the need for external shaft seals, which are a common failure point in open compressors.
+As a result, hermetic compressors tend to be more reliable and require less maintenance over their operating life.

+Scroll compressors like the ZR34K3E-PFJ have become the standard choice for residential HVAC systems because they are efficient, mechanically simple, and well-suited for continuous operation.
+In an air-conditioning system, the compressor largely determines how much electrical power is required to achieve a given cooling capacity, so its efficiency has a direct impact on overall system performance and operating cost.
+Reducing losses in the compressor improves the coefficient of performance (COP) of the entire system.

+The ZR34K3E-PFJ is designed to operate over the pressure ratios and temperature ranges typical of residential air-conditioning applications and is compatible with refrigerants such as R-407C.
+Its relatively compact size, low vibration, and good efficiency make it a practical choice for residential systems, which is why scroll compressors have largely replaced reciprocating compressors in modern air-conditioning equipment.

 **Key manufacturer specifications (datasheet):**